 Corsair’s last few headset releases have offered tantalizing low-cost value gaming headsets to thrifty gamers, (such as the Corsair HS35).
 They were largely successful, too, offering a construction quality standard typical of the California-based manufacturer.
 But as the fantastically ostentatious naming of this new Virtuoso headset line suggests, it’s not making any compromises this time.

-This is resolutely a high-end headset, with a maximalist spec sheet and a beautiful aesthetic that seems disconnected from the adolescent stylings of most gaming peripherals.
+Competing with the best gaming headsets, this is resolutely a high-end offering, with a maximalist spec sheet and a beautiful aesthetic that seems disconnected from the adolescent stylings of most gaming peripherals.
 It’s almost as though it’s visiting from the audiophile market to remind gamers how high the ceiling goes when it comes to headphones.